pulumi/docs/content/webinars/infrastructure-as-code-go/index.md

 ---
 # Name of the webinar.
 title: "Modern Cloud Infrastructure in Go"
-meta_desc: "Pulumi Engineer, Evan Boyle, uses Go to walks us through modern infrastructure as code concepts and best practices like functions, containers, and Kubernetes."
+meta_desc: "Pulumi Engineer Evan Boyle uses Go to walk us through modern infrastructure-as-code concepts and best practices like functions, containers, and Kubernetes."

 # A featured webinar will display first in the list.
 featured: false